mathbunnyru/funny-cpp/1. move me/ANSWER.md

-# Move me please - answer
+# Move me - answer

 This code compiles and works, but it's not what you see.